simonmikkelsen/mapillary_scripts/README.md

 * Split sequences and remove duplicates uses hard coded values.
 * Reverse geotagging should be optional.
 * Everyting should be tested with .mapillary\_scripts.
+* `undo-sequences.sh` must only look at sequences in the current folder.
+* `undo-sequences.sh` must handle log files from `prepare.sh`.
+* `reverse-geotagging.sh` has hard coded time shift values.